Advice levels

 If in doubt, seek local advice.

-Check with your travel provider for the latest information and monitor the travel advice of the country you are planning to transit in.
-There are no direct flights to Australia, but some airlines fly to destinations where you can do onwards travel to Australia.
+Check with your travel provider for the latest information and monitor the travel advice of the country you're planning to transit through.
+There are no direct flights to Australia, but there are flights via a transit hub to Australia.

 Children